danheekim/tnc-capstone/src/anomaly-detection/README.md

 ### Inference
 During the inference phase, for each invasive species image, we predict a reconstruction using the trained autoencoder.
 If the correlation between the reconstruction and the truth is less than the theshold `t`, then the image is of an invasive species.
-Here, $t = c * val\_corr$ where `c` is a hyper-parameter tuned constant between 0 and 1.
+Here, `t = c * val_corr` where `c` is a hyper-parameter tuned constant between 0 and 1.

 ### Results